Research Programmes Administration Guide

 The expectation is that full-time PGR students should meet with their supervisor(s) every month and part-time students every other month.

 These meetings should be organised between the student and the supervisor(s).
 The meeting will ideally be face-to-face but may be by video-call, telephone, or substantial email communication.
-It is very important that these meetings are recorded on KentVision as these will be monitored.
+It is very important that these meetings are recorded promptly on KentVision as these will be monitored.
+Meeting records are closed after 60 days as it will then be assumed a meeting hasn’t taken place in that month.
 Over the summer, it is acceptable that either July or August is missed.

 Please refer to the central Using KentVision - My PGR (Postgraduate Research students) guidance for full details on how to record Monthly Supervision Meetings in KentVision.

-Although full supervision will cease during the Continuation/Discretionary Writing-up Period, students are required to maintain monthly contact with their supervisor during this time and a record of these meetings should also be added to KentVision.
+Although full supervision will cease during the Continuation/Discretionary Writing-up Period, students are required to maintain monthly contact with their supervisor during this time and a record of these meetings should also be added to KentVision to demonstrate their continued engagement with their studies.

 Following the Viva Examination, if Minor Corrections are required, supervisors will be available for email communication with students.
-If Revisions or a Re-submission are required, monthly supervision will continue during this period.
+If Revisions or a Re-submission are required, monthly supervision will continue during this period, and these meetings should be logged on KentVision.

 Submission and Examination

-One to two months ahead of submission, you are also required to submit a Notice of Submission form to indicate your intention to submit.
+Two months ahead of submission, you are also required to complete the Notice of Submission task on KentVision to indicate your intention to submit.
+This will then allow this period to ensure your examination panel are appointed in good time ahead of your thesis submission.

-All PGR students will need to submit their final thesis to Moodle.
+All PGR students are required to submit their final thesis to Moodle.

 You are advised to consult the PGR Examination Guide, which explains the submission and examination process in more detail.